Junior Clinical Training Scholar in Farm Animal Health and Production

 Eligibility

+We welcome applications from both UK and overseas students.
 Applications are invited from recent graduates or final-year undergraduates who hold or expect to gain a First/Upper Second Class degree (or equivalent) in a relevant subject from any recognised university worldwide.

 How to apply